DrakirL/DrakirL.github.io/p10/class/exorcist.md

 ???

 ### Level 5: ???
-???
-Dash towards your *Baleful Brand* target, HotS-Illidan style?
+*Dash towards your *Baleful Brand* target, HotS-Illidan style?

 ### Level 7: Purify/Exorcise?
-???
-Use 1 Action to end Charm, Frighten, or possession for free?
+*Use 1 Action to end Charm, Frighten, or possession for free?
 Also deals source psychic damage?

 ### Level 9: Rite Revival?
-If you have an active *Blood Rite* when you take lethal damage, the rite ends, but the damage is not lethal?
-Also regain 1 HP?
+If you have an active *Blood Rite* when you take lethal damage, you may end the rite to have the damage not be lethal and set your HP to 1 instead.